Systemd S3 Backups v1

 Decide when to schedule systemd timers.

 Systemd imposes little to no restrictions on scheduling tasks for backups.
-Please refer to the man systemd.timer
+Please refer to the man systemd.timer.
+As long as the timer and service have the same name, systemctl enable s3-backup.timer will find and link the correct service.

 s3-backup.timer